neillturner/kitchen-verifier-serverspec/README.md

 default_path | '/tmp/kitchen' | Set the default path where serverspec looks for patterns
-patterns | [] | array of patterns for spec test files gemfile | nil | custom gemfile to use to install serverspec install_commmand | 'bundle install' | command to install serverspec test_serverspec_installed | true | only run install_command if serverspec not installed extra_flags | nil | extra flags to add to ther serverspec command remove_default_path | false | remove the default_path after successful serverspec run
+patterns | [] | array of patterns for spec test files gemfile | nil | custom gemfile to use to install serverspec custom_install_commmand | nil | Custom shell command to be used at install stage.
+Can be multiline.
+See examples below. test_serverspec_installed | true | only run install_command if serverspec not installed extra_flags | nil | extra flags to add to ther serverspec command remove_default_path | false | remove the default_path after successful serverspec run